steven2358/awesome-generative-ai/README.md

 - [Prompt Engineering Guide](https://github.com/dair-ai/Prompt-Engineering-Guide) - Guide and resources for prompt engineering.
 - [ChatGPT prompt engineering for developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) - A short course by Isa Fulford (OpenAI) and Andrew Ng (DeepLearning.AI).
   [OpenAI Cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API.
+- [The Complete Obsolete Guide to Generative AI](https://www.manning.com/books/the-complete-obsolete-guide-to-generative-ai) - This book gives you the tools you need to work better, faster, and smarter with AI.

 ## More lists